 You will also find checkout persons who call everyone "Hun."
 There hasn't been this many people calling each other "Hun" since Attila's reunion picnic in 447 A.D.

 People out in the country are generally also too polite to argue about politics.
 One Daily Telegraph columnist wrote an article describing her experiences after moving from London to Berkshire, which is what passes for the countryside in England.
 Sadly, she took her city prejudice with her, and so of course she found "racism" everywhere.
-In the article she relates a story where a diner guest warned the table that she was Jewish, to which her friend said, "Surely not, you don't have a very big nose!"
+In the article she relates a story where a dinner guest warned the table that she was Jewish, to which her friend said, "Surely not, you don't have a very big nose!"
 So she accused the person of racism and threw them out of her house.

 Just the sort of thing you would do if you wanted to convince your neighbors that you were a humorless idiot.